 None of the treats at Williams Candy tell you to be a greedy, slutty, sociopathic consumer.
 There are no pictures of teenage girls fellating the candies.
 There's no loud, repetitive pop music to jackhammer your brain.

 At Williams, the treats are peaceful and modest.
 The candy apples, freshly dipped and be-sprinkled, sit patiently on their trays and wait to be chosen.
 They don't scream at you.
 They don't try to be "unique."
-And they certainly don't suggest that you insert them into anyone's vagina.
 They just exist--and they exist beautifully, with an old-fashioned sense of style.

 There's nothing "stale" about that.